vttale/serve-stale/README.md

    the zone's delegation pointed to them.
 Refused, however, is also overloaded to mean multiple possible failures which could represent transient configuration failures.
-Operational experience has shown that purposefully returning Refused is a poor way to achieve an explicit takedown of a zone compared to either updating the delegation or returning NXDomain with a suitable SOA for extended negative caching.
-Implementers may nonetheless wish to consider whether to treat all authorities returning Refused as preempting the use of stale data.
+Operational experience has shown that purposely returning Refused is a poor way to achieve an explicit takedown of a zone compared to either updating the delegation or returning NXDomain with a suitable SOA for extended negative caching.
+   Implementers MAY nonetheless consider whether to treat all authorities returning Refused as preempting the use of stale data.

 7. Implementation Caveats